 The drive is a belt drive and it has a fixed gear which means when the flywheel is moving so are the pedals which provides the smooth and fluid ride.

-A bike with a lower price is the Diamondback Fitness 510IC (Below $800).
+Another affordable bike is the Diamondback Fitness 510IC.
 It comes with 14 workout programs and resistance that you control through the console.
 You do need to plug in the bike to the house supply for you to be able to workout to control the resistance.
 Some people (not all) have reported issues with reliability and that is why it didn’t make the list as the budget option.
 You can check our full review here.